Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 }
 ```

-"System.out.println" is a **Java statement**.
+`System.out.println` is a **Java statement**.

-The statement "System.out.println" instructs the computer to display a message in the console.
+The statement `System.out.println` instructs the computer to display a message in the console.

 The message we will be displaying in the program is "Welcome to Java from the command line!".